 It can be pre-prepared emails customized according to your business for all users, which also helps maintain synchrony and can be modified with just a pinch of personalization such as formal details like email address and user identifying credentials.

 Drip Email campaigns are an effective way for brands to stay connected with their users during various events like when a user signs up, or when sometimes, when offers are released, when a user makes a purchase, or updating users about new products and services, etc.

 Why should we use email drip campaigns?

-Surely you wouldn’t want to sit and type each email to all the customers, which can get a time and energy-consuming task.
+Surely you wouldn’t want to sit and type each email to all the customers, which can get hours and energy-consuming tasks.
 These automated-emails can send the same message required at a particular time to those on the email list.
 It also ensures none of your customers are left behind.
 Using these tools will simplify the process of engaging your customers at various phases.
 It can also help bring back the lost or inactive ones.